 - To know common but often dangerous alcohol myths.

 - Avoid punches and other drinks of uncertain alcohol levels.

 Young people resent prohibitions.
 Of course, adults age 18-20 especially resent being treated as children.
 They also resent the discrimination they suffer.
-By drinking alcohol, especially in excess, they can rebel against their demeaned status.
+By drinking in excess, they can rebel against their demeaned status.

 Alcohol educators need to establish their credibility in order to be effective.
 Dr. Rodney Skager of UCLA is an expert.
 He says “education on the subject is more likely to be effective under a harm minimization rather than abstinence-only philosophy.
-The former inevitably includes more credible information.”
+The former inevitably includes more credible facts.”